broadinstitute/cromshell/developer_docs/cromshell_package_releases.md

 # Cromshell Package Releases

 Cromshell can be installed from a brew tap or through pypi.
+Instructions on how to publish to these repos are detailed below.

 ## Brew Tap